rainbowdashlabs/reputation-bot/docs/faq.md

 - The user has written at least one message after a message of you
 - The message of the user you want to thank is not too old (How old depends on the server settings)
-- You havent received reputation from this user shortly
+- You haven't received reputation from this user shortly

 You can also give reputation to users you currently share or recently shared a voice channel with.